Soda7592/GoogleAPI/README.md

-Before using, try python3 init.py
+Before using, try

+pip install -r "req.txt"

+python3 init.py

 the failed.py is a useless one, could be ignore.

+required :
+- geopy
+- fake_useragent
+- flask